 On its introduction, in the late 1970s, the belt-drive 105 mm x 450 mm (4" x 16") Austrian-built Emco Compact 8 caused quite a stir.
 Here was a neat, compact, modern-looking machine with angular lines, chrome-plated controls and a bright yellow paint finish in a shade even more startling than the contemporary General Motors Pulsating Primrose.
 Built to a strict standard of accuracy - DIN8606 - the lathe featured a self-contained motor-drive system with a built-in reversing switch and proved an immediate hit in Europe and America.

 With the complete set of changewheels to hand (20, 35, 40, 50, 55, 60, 65, 70 and 75) metric pitches from 0.4 to 3.0 mm, inch from 10 to 44 t.p.i. and Module from 0.2 to 0.7 could be generated with carriage feed rates varying from 0.09 to 0.18 mm per revolution of the spindle.
-The changewheels were carried on a simple, single-slot bracket and the leadscrew, protected by a shear pin through its headstock end changewheel, ran through clasp nuts cast in ZAMAK.
+The changewheels were carried on a simple, single-slot bracket and the leadscrew, protected by a shear pin through its headstock end changewheel, ran through clasp nuts cast in ZAMAK - though, thankfully, replacements are now in bronze and once again available.
 As an economy measure, instead of the proper Acme thread usually found on leadscrews, that on the Compact 8 employed an ordinary 60-degree metric type.

 Cast as a very stiff closed box, the bolt-on headstock carried a 20 mm bore spindle running in two adjustable taper roller races with a drive pulley overhung on its left-hand end.
 The spindle nose was a safe but inconvenient "Emco special", similar to DIN 55021, with three holes on an integral flange with a short taper to locate fittings accurately.
 Chucks and other fittings had to be unbolted, a slow and awkward process and, as a plain backplate was never amongst the accessories listed, owners were tied to using original and expensive Emco parts.

-Originally a relatively expensive lathe in comparison with its competitors the Compact 8 was widely copied by various Taiwanese companies and marketed with the generic number "918" or, with some modifications, as the "920" - some versions even appearing with a basic screwcutting gearbox.
+As a relatively expensive lathe in comparison with its competitors, the Compact 8 was widely copied by various Taiwanese companies and marketed with the generic number "914" and "918" or, with some modifications, as the "920" - some versions even appearing with a basic screwcutting gearbox.
 In 1983 the basic compact 8 sold for £967 in the UK complete with motor, electrical equipment and a set of changewheels.
 By way of comparison, an identically equipped 14-speed gap-bed and backgeared Myford ML7R retailed for £983.
 The ML7 R was, in effect a Super 7 (but with an ML7 cross and top slide unit and without a clutch) and weighed, at 110 kg complete with motor, almost exactly twice as much as the 58 kg Emco.
 During the 1970s and 1980s, the original the Compact 8 was also marketed in the United States by Sears as part of their Craftsman range using the Model designation 549-2892 or, equipped with the vertical milling head from the Compact 5, as the 549-289000.
-However, it's worth noting that the latter code was also used for the very rare Craftsman-branded Emco Compact 5, a machine that now fails to appear in the list of other Emco machines sold by Sears (Maximat V10P, Compact 10, Mentor 10 and Maximat V13) The Compact 8 was also widely copied in the Far East with some versions being identical and others modified in a variety of ways - even to the extent of fitting a screwcutting gearbox with a limited range of pitches.
-One example discovered was branded as the "Expertech" Model TSF-SF-450-AH and marked as made in Austria.
-One problem often encountered on these "foreign" examples machines is a short life for the narrow, 5 mm drive belt.
+However, it's worth noting that the latter code was also used for the very rare Craftsman-branded Emco Compact 5, a machine that now fails to appear in the list of other Emco machines sold by Sears the Maximat V10P, Compact 10, Mentor 10 and Maximat V13.
+The Compact 8 was also widely copied in the Far East with some versions being identical and others modified in a variety of ways - even to the extent of fitting a small screwcutting gearbox that had a very limited range of pitches.
+One example was branded as the "Expertech" Model TSF-SF-450-AH and marked as "Made in Austria".
+A problem often encountered on these foreign clones is the short life for the narrow, 5 mm drive belt.
 The belt is tensioned by a lever-operated jockey pulley and, if this mechanism is not as well constructed as the original, will flex so causing the belt to run out of line and fail abruptly.

 Accessories included the usual 3 and 4-jaw chucks, fixed and travelling steadies, an extra 8 changewheels for screwcutting, a toolpost grinder, metal stand with chip tray and lockable tool cabinet, 4-way toolpost, quick-change toolpost, coolant equipment, a vertical milling slide and machine vice, thread-dial indicator, a nosepiece collet holder for ESX-25 collets, Polyvinyl cover, tailstock chuck and rotating centre - and a variety of turning tools.
 Later models were offered with the powered vertical milling and drilling attachment from the Compact 5 lathe.
 The Compact 8 remained available for many years after production ceased in Austria, these being branded as the "Compact 8E" - the E suffix standing for "East", indicating Chinese manufacture..